w3c/window-management/HOWTO.md

 async function main() {
   // Run feature detection.
   if (!('getScreenDetails' in window)) {
-    console.log('The Multi-Screen Window Placement API is not supported.');
+    console.log('The Window Manamgenet API is not supported.');
     return;
   }
   // Detect the presence of extended screen areas.